ThatsVie/atlas-cinema-guru/README.md

 ### Pagination
 - Movies are paginated, showing 6 titles per page.
 Click **Next** or **Previous** at the bottom to navigate.

-### User Authentication
-- Users must log in with GitHub to access the app.
-- Unauthenticated users are redirected to the login page.
-- The header displays the logged-in user’s email and provides a logout option.

 ---